Roy-Shalev/roy-shalev.github.io/content/_index.md

 ## About me

 I am a fifth year math graduate student at Bar-Ilan University, my advisor is [Prof. Assaf Rinot](https://www.assafrinot.com).
-I have submitted my thesis and expected to start a position as a Postdoc in UofT next year.
+I have submitted my thesis and expecting to start a Postdoc position in UofT next year under the mentorship of Prof. Stevo Todorcevic.

 My research interests include Set Theory and Topology.